 The Shared Ownership mortgage is a government scheme (SHO) and is intended to allow individuals to purchase a smaller share of their property.
 Usually, this is 25 percent, 50 percent or 75 percent, and therefore first-time buyers can get on the property ladder.
 The scheme means that first-time buyers only need a smaller deposit than would normally be required to buy their home outright.
 For example, the buyer has £10,000 as a deposit, this will represent 20% of a 50% stake in a £100,000 house.

-Another advantage of shared ownership would be that the monthly payments for the mortgage will be reduced.
+Another advantage of shared ownership would be the monthly payments for the mortgage.
+They would be highly reduced.
 However, the buyer has to pay rent on the share of the house they don’t own.
 This is typically paid to a housing association, and will increase the monthly cost.
-However, you’ll have the opportunity to raise your ownership share over time and be able to buy out the rest of the rented part of the property.
+With that being said, you’ll have the opportunity to raise your ownership share over time.
+You could be able to buy out the rest of the rented part of the property.

 Specialists in Shared Ownership Mortgages

 Most people aim to become homeowners.
 However, some have trouble getting on to the property ladder.
 This may because of lower incomes and therefore smaller deposits.
 If you are unable to raise a bigger deposit, shared ownership can help you get approved for a mortgage.

 Shared ownership could provide a crucial first stage in buying a home.
 It allows individuals to move to a much bigger house than the size of their deposit would have normally allowed.